Valysa/Tetris/README.md

       100 for two lines
       250 for three lines
       500 for four lines
-    At the end of the game, if your score is at least above the 10th of the Hall of fame, the game will ask you a pseudo (Note that pseudo can't countain spaces so they are automatically replaces by '_')
+    So the games rewards you if you finish multiple lines at once At the end of the game, if your score is at least above the 10th of the Hall of fame, the game will ask you a pseudo (Note that pseudo can't countain spaces so they are automatically replaces by '_')